Before we get into the juicy details, here is a quick video that explains the basics of what you need to know about the updated Layla mattress.

 Layla is a great all types of sleepers who want a softer memory foam mattress.
 Plus, it has the added benefit of being double-sided and flippable, so you have two chances to get things right with Layla.
 All-in-all, we really like the Layla mattress, especially the updated 2019 version.

 Layla might not be the only flippable mattress sold online, but it very well could be the most popular.
 Here’s the short list:

 Plank — This is a firm mattress.
 There’s no other way to put it.
 Plank is designed for people that want a minimalist mattress that has a truly firm feel to it.
 On one side is a firm surface and the other, a slightly less firm surface.

 IDLE Sleep Mattresses — IDLE has built its entire brand around the concept of a flippable mattress.
-They make several that are double-sided, including a hybrid, all-foam, air bed, and latex hybrid model.
+They make several that are double-sided, including a coil, all-foam, air bed, and latex model.
 They’re a good deal more expensive than the Layla mattress, however—especially the IDLE Air mattress.

 Nolah Signature 12 — This mattress flips the way that the old Layla mattress used to: you take the cover off entirely, flip the bed, and put the cover back on.
 Not a huge deal, but clearly not something that you’d want to do everyday.
 Other than that, it’s a very nice mattress with an organic cotton cover.
 This can be a soft mattress or a somewhat firm mattress depending on which side you have facing up.